 In this study, the experiences of racial discrimination from the participants will be measured to compare and justify each participant’s cardiovascular health.
 Each of participant’s responses will be indicative of how much racial discrimination had an effect on their health.
-It is important to note that all experiences mentioned will be scored in the same way and not looked at individually.
+It is important to note that all experiences mentioned will be scored in the same way and not examined individually.
 No two lives are the same, so details must be left out of the analysis.
 In the creation of the Experiences of Discrimination (EOD) survey (Kreiger, 2005), each event of discrimination was assigned a point value using a scoring system designed for this questionnaire.
 The scoring system accounts for both the event actually occurring and the severity of the event.
 As this is the survey I chose to implement, the same rules will apply.

-As my study is entitled, I intend to directly observe the effect racial discrimination has on cardiovascular health.
+I intend to directly observe the effect racial discrimination has on cardiovascular health.
 Many studies have shown that both the amount and severity of discrimination has some effect on one’s health and wellbeing (Beatty-Moody, 2011).
 The health factor is typically measured through some kind of physical examination, which is dependent on which aspect of health the study is focused on.
 In a study centered around the emotional response to perceived racism, nocturnal heart rate was measured to gage this (Bell, 2019).
 Participants were given an overnight polysomnography and actigraphy.
 From then on participants were instructed that every night they are to place electrodes across their sternum and ribs before bed to measure their heart rate variability and blood pressure.
 Medical exams have proven time and time again to be the most effective method in measuring discrimination’s effect on health.

 One thing I would hope to address in this study that I have not seen addressed thus far is the institutional/systemic side of discrimination.
-In most studies I have reviewed, the way discrimination is evaluated singles out hate crimes and aggressions between individuals.
-And although these are still very important, it leaves out something much bigger and more difficult to tackle.
-Most people reading might depersonalize themselves from racism because they know they would never “do such a thing” which can nullify the impact of studying hate crimes and aggressions.
-However, when zeroing in on institutional and systemic discrimination like unequal housing, bias in the justice system, and unequal employment, it shows that the world’s institutions are largely at fault, not a few bad people.
+In most studies I have reviewed, the way discrimination is evaluated singles out hate crimes and aggressions between individuals. although these factors are still very important, past methods leave out something much bigger and more difficult to tackle.
+Most people might depersonalize themselves from racism because they know they would never “do such a thing” which can nullify the impact of studying hate crimes and aggressions.
+However, when focusing on institutional and systemic discrimination like unequal housing, bias in the justice system, and unequal employment, it is clear that the world’s institutions are largely at fault, not a few bad people.
 Many studies have revealed that people of color in America, specifically black Americans, suffer the most when it comes to discrimination on both the institutional and interpersonal level, but only focusing on small encounters leaves out their experiences while also inflating the few experiences of majority groups.
 Therefore, I hypothesize that American people of color experience worse cardiovascular health due to experiences of racial discrimination.

 References